Blog

 • Embedding cost into product and engineering decisions

-• Aligning optimisation with growth, not just reduction
+• Aligning optimization with growth, not just reduction

 An architectural cloud economist wins in this world.